coreos/fleet/Documentation/fleet-scaling.md

 * Making some defaults exported and allow them to be overridden.
 For instance fleet's tokenLimit controls how many Units are listed per "page". *See the `--token-limit` flag.*

+* Removing watches from fleet: By removing the watches from fleet we stop the entire cluster from walking up whenever a new job is to be scheduled.
+    The downside of this change is that fleet's responsiveness is lower.
+    *See the `--disable-watches` flag.*